PatrickMaiyer/Portapack_Wiki/File-manager.md

 Selecting certain types of files launch a viewer for the content.
 Use the right button to enter the toolbar for these file types.
 Exiting  the viewer when launched this way will return back to Fileman.
 - BMP files will open in the Splash viewer.
 If the file is of the correct size and type, it can be set as the splash screen.
 - TXT files will open in Notepad
-- PPL and C16 files will open in Replay in the correct mode.
+- PPL and C8 and C16 files will open in Replay in the correct mode.
 - PNG file will open the Screenshot viewer (this can only view screenshots generated on the device).
 When viewing a screenshot, press any key to return back to Fileman.

 ## Buttons